 Compliance with GMP demonstrates that we have employed a fully documented and monitored quality assurance system.
 This ensures the accuracy, integrity, legibility and availability of our test data.

 What quality control methods do Smithers Pira implement in its facilities?

-Our GMP laboratories adhere to a strict Quality Assurance system which is implemented through standard operating procedures and a system of routine inspections to ensure that our facilities are maintained in good condition, our testing equipment is routinely checked and calibrated, our testing procedures are repeatable and reproducible and that our employees are well-trained and knowledgeable in their field.
+Our GMP compliant services adhere to a strict Quality Assurance system which is implemented through standard operating procedures and a system of routine inspections to ensure that our facilities are maintained in good condition, our testing equipment is routinely checked and calibrated, our testing procedures are repeatable and reproducible and that our employees are well-trained and knowledgeable in their field.

 What testing services do Smithers Pira offer under the GMP umbrella?

-Our GMP services include:
+Our services compliant with GMP include:

 - Design verification testing